 4D-MRI

 Use a 1.5 T scanner for MRI acquisition.
-The acquisition protocol consists of a non-contrast-enhanced MRA as described above and the 4D-Flow sequence.
+The acquisition protocol consists of a non contrast-enhanced MRA as described above and the 4D-Flow sequence.
 For 4D-Flow acquire an isotropic dataset with 25 phases and a slice thickness of 1.2 mm (TE 2.300, TR 38.800, FA 7 °, matrix size 298 x 298).
 Set the velocity encoding at 100 cm/s.
 The in vitro measurements are performed using simulated ECG- and respiratory triggers.

 For 4D-Flow analysis the box with the embedded model and the VAD-ventricle are placed in the MRI scanner and covered with an 18-channel body coil.
 With regard to the magnetic field of the MRI scanner, the pneumatic drive unit has to be placed outside the scanner room; therefore, a longer connective tube system is usually required.